Can't Find Anything To Do?

 - Do ghost stories intrigue you?
 Plan on joining the Historical Ghost Walk held in Smithfield each October or read the Ghost Stories of North Carolina book at the library for more stories…including one relating to the Bentonville Battlefield.

 Pick from six locally made taps and get a flight of beer from the newly opened JoCo Brewing Company!
-Keep an eye out for upcoming events, food trucks visits, and more as they gain their footing on the Beer, Wine Shine Trail.
+Keep an eye out for upcoming events, food truck visits, and more as they gain their footing on the Beer, Wine Shine Trail.

 Admire the many fine miniature horses bred at Banks Miniature Horse Farm near Clayton.
 They are so cute -- be sure to park in the driveway, off the road.